IELTS Diagram: Model Answer Band Score 9 with Tips

 IELTS Diagram: Rainwater

-This IELTS diagram appeared in 2015 and in 2018 (writing task 1 test academic) and has been reproduced by two candidates (Fay and Ahmad) to be as accurate as possible to the original.
+This IELTS diagram appeared a number of time in Writing Task 1 (academic).
 It is typical of many diagrams that are used by IELTS.
 There is also a model diagram answer given below.
 The model answer is estimated at band score 9.
 Note that diagrams are also known as processes.

 Note that as in all Writing Task 1 (academic paper), you must have an overview.
 Pay attention to the summary of key stages in the process in that statement.